mstksg/inCode/copy/entries/five-point-haskell-1.md

 be better and better at keeping more in your mind.

 Actually _addressing_ these issues in most languages requires a lot of overhead and clunkiness.
-But luckily we're in Haskell!
+But luckily we're in Haskell.

 ### Explicit Tags

-The [2022 Atlassian Outage][atlassian], in some part, was the result of passing the wrong type of ID.
+The [2022 Atlassian Outage][atlassian], in part, was the result of passing the wrong type of ID.
 The operators were intended to pass _App_ IDs, but instead passed _Site_ IDs, and the errors cascaded from there.
 It goes without saying that if you have a bunch of "naked" IDs, then mixing them up is